adelaideecoinformatics/ImageRepository/README.md

 If a new image with the same path as an existing one is uploaded, the results are not defined.

 Extention components (eg `.jpg` or `.png`) of the image names are not considered as part of the name.
 Images are considered to be abstract entities that can be made real in any desired format or size.
-By default all images are served in `jpeg` format, no matter what format they are uploaded in.
+By default, all images are served in `jpeg` format, no matter what format they are uploaded in.
 Any request for an image may request a different format.

 Requests for an image may also include a size, which is taken to be a bounding box into which the image must fit.
 A specific form of resized image